-- 2.10 The SHMA has also sought to consider if higher housing provision is needed (relative to the demographic-led projections) to support growth in employment.
-The SHMA considers two economic growth scenarios: - A baseline employment growth forecast from Cambridge Econometrics (CE); and - A Local Knowledge Economic Growth Scenario developed by Dorset County Council in conjucnction with the Eastern Dorset local authorities to provide a more realistic and informed assessment of potential economic growth in each area, and incorporates the implications of the Dorset LEP's Strategic Economic Plan. - 2.11 For North Dorset, adjustments are made to expected distribution of employment growth, with an expectation of slightly lower growth rates in construction and health; but with stronger growth in manufacturing and media / IT. - 2.12 The SHMA relates growth in employment to that of the overall population, and thus considers the level of housing delivery required to support growth in the resident work force.
+- 2.9 The SHMA has also sought to consider if higher housing provision is needed (relative to the demographic-led projections) to support growth in employment.
+The SHMA considers two economic growth scenarios: - A baseline employment growth forecast from Cambridge Econometrics (CE); and - A Local Knowledge Economic Growth Scenario developed by Dorset County Council in conjucnction with the Eastern Dorset local authorities to provide a more realistic and informed assessment of potential economic growth in each area, and incorporates the implications of the Dorset LEP's Strategic Economic Plan. - 2.10 For Bournemouth, the Local Knowledge Scenario takes account of the latest Census and BRES data regarding the economic structure, and growth opportunities in creative industries. - 2.11 The SHMA relates growth in employment to that of the overall population, and thus considers the level of housing delivery required to support growth in the resident work force.
 The following factors are relevant: - Relationship between jobs and people in work: recognising that some people may hold down more than one job ('double jobbing'); - Commuting patterns: recognising that commuting patterns may influence the balance between jobs and residents in employment in different areas; and - Employment rates: which describe the proportion of people who are in work.

-2.13 To support the CE 'baseline' employment forecasts around 367 additional homes per annum would be needed in North Dorset to 2033; with around 311 homes needed per annum to support the Local Knowledge Scenario.
+2.12 To support the CE 'baseline' employment forecasts around 834 additional homes per annum would be needed in Bournemouth to 2033; with around 860 homes needed per annum to support the Local Knowledge Scenario.